Vision Zero Committee

-The Vision Zero Committee meets every 3rd Thursday of the month at 7:00 PM at the SOSNA office, 1901 Christian Street (unless otherwise noted).
+The Vision Zero Committee meets every 3rd Thursday of the month at 7:00 PM via ZOOM (unless otherwise noted).
 Check our calendar for upcoming call-in info.

 Who Should Get Involved

 If you’re interested in improving the walkability and livability of our neighbor, the Vision Zero Committee has many neighborhood-wide projects to join in on.
 The scope of our work involves traffic calming, bicycle lanes, pedestrian safety and mobility (including ADA accessibility), and public transportation.